-On completion of the first phase the client commented on how pleased he was with the AIS Vanguard team, especially considering the terrible weather conditions the team were faced with over the two days.
+On completion of the first phase, the client commented on how pleased he was with the AIS Vanguard team, especially considering the terrible weather conditions the team were faced with over the two days.

-We specialise in custom lifting solutions; with a range of equipment that allows us to tailor a solution to your specific needs and take into account any site limitations.
+We specialise in custom lifting solutions, with a range of equipment that allows us to tailor a solution to your specific needs and take into account any site limitations.

 Statue Relocation for Manchester Museum

-Following the relocation of the Rapa Nui (Easter Island) statue to Manchester Museum in 2015, AIS Vanguard was called in again to assist with the removal of the same statue due to a major refurbishment programme, which was due to start at the museum.
+Following the relocation of the Rapa Nui (Easter Island) statue to Manchester Museum in 2015, AIS Vanguard was called in again to assist with the removal of the same statue due to major a refurbishment programme, which was due to start at the museum.

 On arrival at the museum, the AIS Vanguard team first had to move the 3 tonne “Moari Hava” statue and plinth from its original position between two concrete columns.

 This was done by using four skates, which enabled the team to move the statue approximately four feet forwards into a clear area where a lifting gantry could be erected, so that the statue could be lifted, allowing the plinth to be removed and turned through 90 degrees.

 The statue was then lowered back onto the skates, ready to be manipulated through the museum doors and out to the outdoor foyer area where it was to be packed and boxed up for the journey back to the British Museum in London to be prepared for display at the Royal Academy.

 The AIS Vanguard team were required to work diligently and methodically as, even with the museum doors and frames removed, there was less than 10mm clearance from the top of the statue and, with a conservative value of close to £9m, the statue required the utmost care throughout the project.